The post Superman Ice Cream appeared first on Florida Girl Cooks.

 The post Sweet Corn Ice Cream appeared first on Florida Girl Cooks.

-Strawberry Ice Cream Sandwiches
+]]>The post Strawberry Ice Cream Sandwiches appeared first on Florida Girl Cooks.

-Summer is finally here and ice cream recipes, like this one for Strawberry Ice Cream Sandwiches, will overfloweth from this food blog.
+]]>Summer is finally here and ice cream recipes, like this one for Strawberry Ice Cream Sandwiches, will overfloweth from this food blog.
 If you’re just now jumping onto Florida Girl Cooks you’ll need to be properly warned about my obsession with ice cream.
 It’s a problem, I may need an intervention of sorts, but I will refuse.
 Haha!
 My love of ice cream came from my dad.
 Daily dessert tradition for us after dinner every evening involved my dad taking a tub of Breyer’s Vanilla Bean Ice Cream out of the fridge.
 From here I would add Chocolate Quik Powder.
 I know this sounds bizzare, but my saying to that is, don’t knock it until you try it.
 I have turned my sons onto this combination and they LOVE it.
 My dad passed away this past October and undoubtedly, everytime I sit down to enjoy ice cream with my sons he comes to mind instantly.
 This blog post is dedicated to my dad, whom I miss dearly.

 Here’s the scoop on on what Florida Girl Cooks has churned in the ice cream world in past posts.